wickedlyethan/wickedlyethan.github.io/content/About.md

 ---
 ![Profile illustration](/images/et_friendmaker.png#profile-picture "Made with 'friend maker' picrew by Rowan!")

 Hi!
-I'm Ethan and I'm a technical writer in biotechnology.
+I'm Ethan!
+I'm an aspiring writer from Massachusetts.
+Professionally I'm a technical writer in healthcare and biotechnology despite studying game design in college.

 I love books and movies, have a love-hate relationship with games, play drums, and am getting back into photography.
 I try to be thoughtful about media and tech - the things I love I really love and the stuff I hate I try to understand, at least.